Rope Splicing for Yachts

 INCLUDED

-• Day of training & use of winches, rigging etc.
+• Day of training & use of winches etc.

 • Use of tools for splicing, whipping, riveting etc.

-• Soft shackle and eye splices to take away
+• Soft shackle and eye splice to take away

-• CT Yacht Rigging & Rope Splicing Certificate (PDF sent by email following the course)
+• CT Splicing & Ropework Certificate (PDF sent by email following the course)

 • Tea & Coffee